jgfoster/Jade.bak/README.md

 Jade
 ====

 Jade is an Alternative Development Environment (IDE) for GemStone/S that runs on Microsoft Windows.
+This [screencast](https://www.youtube.com/watch?v=dnRB5rBbkiI) gives a brief demo from 2013.

 Jade is built in (and inspired by) Dolphin Smalltalk from [Object-Arts](https://github.com/dolphinsmalltalk/Dolphin).